<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 vz-working-in-retirement-May-11-2021-08-56-33-05-PM

 However, more recently, there has been an increasing trend towards working in retirement.
-Whether you're a business owner who exited but still has that "itch", or you're a professional considering the extra income, working in retirement can provide a variety of benefits.
+Whether you're an employee who completed a full career but still has that "itch", or you're a professional considering the extra income, working in retirement can provide a variety of benefits.

 Financial benefits of working in retirement